jessebuckmann/sample_preparation_module/Syllabus_2020.md

 ## Schedule
 Due to pandemic restrictions, in-person gatherings for UED2020 are only held on Mondays.
-The online cohort meetings will be on Thursday.
-Meetings with experts and mentors can be arranged on other days.
+The online cohort meetings will be on Thursdays.
+Meetings with experts and mentors can be arranged also on other days.
 The study/work-load is expected to be about 20 hours per week.

 This schedule is set based on the coordinators' experience with execution of an experimental project and the feedback from the students of last year.
 There is no unique path to achieving the course goals and we will adjust the schedule as necessary during our cohort meetings.

 ---

-## Week 1 (31-08-2020) - Introduction
+## Week 1 (Thursday 03-09-2020) - Introduction

-During this week, the coordinators will discuss the goals of the course with you, and explain the suggested path to successfully achieve the learning outcomes.
+During this week, we will have only one online meeting on Thursday at 9:30 - 12:00.
+All participants will introduce themselves and the coordinators will discuss the goals of the course with you, and explain the suggested path to successfully achieve the learning outcomes.
 The structure of the working hours and cohort meetings will be presented.

-You will also form teams, choose a project, and express your preference for a mentor that will give you feedback on your progress with the project and connect you to experts when needed.
-There are no mentor meetings planned this week.
-When a mentor has accepted this role for your project, you will be informed by the coordinator.
-You should then reach out to your mentor to confirm when and where you'll be meeting.
+Also the required means of communication will be presented and tested.

+We will also have one online lecture in the second hour.

 ### This week lectures
-+ **Dries van Ossten**: Laser interferometry and its applications
++ **Dries van Oosten**: Laser interferometry and its applications
-+ **Sanli Faez**: Who created the Science factory?

 ### Cohort meetings

-During the Monday meeting we will discuss:
+During the Thursday [online meeting](https://teams.microsoft.com/l/channel/19%3ad74a6c647c0b4d658d39f312add69d02%40thread.tacv2/Cohort%2520meetings?groupId=b36d7aae-63c5-44c9-a860-073e4ffd37ae&tenantId=d72758a0-a446-4e0f-a0aa-4bf95a4a10e7) we will discuss:

 + The course goals and the schedule.
 + 2-min introduction of all students and their interests (think of this before the meeting)
-+ Value exchanges, community interactions in project groups
-+ Decide collectively on our [code of conduct](./CODE_OF_CONDUCT.md)

-On the Thursday meeting we will discuss:

-+ principles for choosing a research topic and discuss the [speech of George Whitesides](https://vimeo.com/96076471)
-+ history and current state of the [Safecast](https://blog.safecast.org/about/)
-+ formation of the teams for the experiments
++ Communication tools necessary for this course and self-study material
-+ the cohort grand project
++ Deciding on a name for this cohort

 #### Before the cohort meeting:
 + Think of a name to suggest for this cohort.
 + Activate your account on the Science Faculty Gitlab server.

 #### After the cohort meeting:

-+ Make sure you have access to the [UED2020 repository](https://git.science.uu.nl/ued2020). clone it.
++ Make sure you have access to the [UED2020 repository](https://git.science.uu.nl/ued2020).
+Fork it to your account and clone it on your PC.
 + Set up your project folder structure.
 + Fill in your [personal goals form](./Coordination/_Templates/personal_goals.md) and send it to Sanli and Jasper (use the chat function on MS Teams)
 + Share your chosen [mentor](./Coordination/Mentors_and_Experts.md) with the course coordinator